-The Steveston Farmers and Artisan Market takes place every second Sunday from May until early fall in Steveston Village in Richmond in the parking lot of the Steveston Community Centre at 4111 Moncton Street from 10:30 am until 3:30 pm.
+The Steveston Farmers and Artisan Market usually takes place every second Sunday from May until early fall in Richmond’s Steveston Village in the parking lot of the Steveston Community Centre at 4111 Moncton Street from 10:30 am until 3:30 pm.

 While in the area … definitely explore Steveston Village and go for a walk along the waterfront, but also consider taking your bike for a cycle along the dykes.
 For a bit of history, check out the Gulf of Georgia Cannery in town, or Britannia Heritage Shipyard a pleasant walk down the way.

 In 2020 the market runs from May 3rd until October 25th.

 While in the area … stroll along the waterfront at White Rock and check out the beach, especially if it’s at low tide.
 Also, just a short drive away, there is Crescent Beach, plus historic Stewart Farm in Elgin Heritage Park along the way.

 The Whistler Farmers Market takes place in Whistler’s Upper Village on Sundays between 11 am and 4 pm between late May and early October, as well as from 2 pm to 7 pm on Wednesdays in July and August.

 In 2020 the market happens on Sundays between June 21st and October 11th (so starting one month later than usual) and on select Wednesdays in July and August.

 While in the area … explore Whistler, obviously.
 Walk around the village, take a gondola up the hill or go for a drive to Alta Lake.